justinsong01/PointBall/README.md

 # PointBall
+Old-fashioned Temple Runner for Unity Beginner
-Moving a Ball in 1st person camera view
+User is able to move a Ball in 1st & 3rd person camera view